Stewart Rhodes: Presidential commutation

-Personal life and views
+Personal life

-Rhodes married Tasha Adams in 1994, after meeting her a few years earlier in Las Vegas.
-When they met Adams was 18 years old and working at an Arthur Murray Dance studio, and Rhodes was a 25 year old college student.
+Rhodes married Tasha Adams in 1994 after meeting her a few years earlier in Las Vegas.
+When they met, Adams was 18 years old and working at an Arthur Murray Dance studio, and Rhodes was a 25-year-old college student.
 Adams worked as an exotic dancer to financially support Rhodes' education during their marriage.
-Prior to their marriage, Rhodes accidentally shot himself in the face with a .22 hand gun after dropping it, destroying his eyeball and leaving him using a prosthetic eyeball.
+Before their marriage, Rhodes accidentally shot himself in the face with a .22 handgun after dropping it, leaving him using a prosthetic eyeball.

 Adams filed for divorce in 2018, accusing Rhodes of emotional and physical abuse.
-As of November 2022, the divorce application is pending.
-Adams and Rhodes have six children, including Dakota Adams, their eldest son, Sequoia Adams, and Sedona Adams.
-The family lived in New Haven and several states in the western United States.
+The divorce was granted days before Rhodes was sentenced for his part in the January 6 attack.
+Adams and Rhodes have six children, including Dakota Adams, their eldest son, who uses his mother's maiden name; Sequoia Adams; and Sedona Adams.
+The family lived in New Haven and several states in the Western United States.

-Rhodes volunteered for Ron Paul's 2008 presidential campaign and later complained that political opponents of Paul linked Paul to hate groups and racists, despite the Ron Paul Report containing racist statements (according to the Southern Poverty Law Center).
-Rhodes is reported to have taken inspiration from the notion that Adolf Hitler could have been stopped if German soldiers and police had refused to follow orders.
-He has falsely stated that U.S. states can disregard federal laws.
+Dakota Adams has said that his father was abusive to him, his mother, and his siblings; he stated that Rhodes has sabotaged his children's homeschooling and that the family "lived in extreme isolation in one particular cultural bubble in increasingly paranoid and militant right-wing political spheres everywhere we moved in the country until eventually we ended up in Montana."
+Rhodes required them to line up with their backs to him at ATMs and gas pumps to look for assassins and unload groceries from the family vehicle one-armed to have hands free in case of attack.
+The children suffered severe medical neglect and were illiterate, and Dakota only learned his multiplication tables at age 19 so that he could pass his high school equivalency test.
+In the spring of 2024, Dakota Adams announced he was running for the Montana House of Representatives.